iterative/dvc.org/content/blog/2022-05-24-MLEM-release.md

 and automation is all based on familiar DevOps tools – so that deploying any model into production is that much faster.

+Capturing model-specific information requires the understanding of the Programming language and ML frameworks they're created with.
+That's why MLEM is a Python-specific tool.
+To provide developer-first experience, MLEM exposes carefully designed CLI to help you manage DevOps parts of the workflow from CLI and Python API to handle model productionization programmatically.

 With MLEM, ML teams get:

-- Human-readable information about a model for search and documentation
+- **Model metadata codification**: Human-readable information about a model for search and documentation.
-- One-step automated deployment across any cloud
+- **Single tool to run models anywhere**: One-step automated model productionization.
-- Fast model registry setup based on Git
+- **Git-native model registry**: Fast model registry setup based on Git.

-# Human-readable models
+# Model metadata codification

 It's easy to start using MLEM, since it integrates nicely in your existing training workflows by adding a couple of lines: